 On a multi-NIC VM, each NIC gets different routes

 This is the expected behavior.
-You must configure each network interface (NIC) for a multi-NIC VM in a unique VPC network.
-Each Network Connectivity creates custom dynamic routes in one VPC network.
+You must configure each network interface controller (NIC) for a multi-NIC VM in a unique VPC network.
+Each Cloud Router creates custom dynamic routes in one VPC network.
 Thus, the routes learned by one Cloud Router are only applicable to one network interface of a multi-NIC VM.
 Packets sent from a VM's network interface use only the routes applicable to the VPC network for that interface.